slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Is the decision reversible or irreversible?
 If it is reversible, make it fast and without perfect information.
 If is irreversible, slow down and ensure that you understand the problem.
 (Jeff Bezos)
 - Optimal decisions occur with 70% of the information.
 Anything less and you’ll probably make a bad decision.
 Anything more and you’re probably wasting time on something that is unlikely to change the outcome.
 (Jeff Bezos)

+> *"To beat the bureaucracy, make your problem their problem." (...)
+"If you have to take it or leave it, leave it."
+-- vox populi*

 > *"More is lost by indecision than wrong decision." (...)
 "Indecision is the thief of opportunity."
 -- Cicero [-106]*